tsyrulb/joinjoy-matching/README.md

 3. **Environment Variables**:

-   Set environment variables for database connections, APIs, and keys, for example:
+   You need to set environment variables for database connections, APIs, and keys.
+For example:
    ```bash
    export DB_USER="your_db_user"
    export DB_PASSWORD="your_db_password"